Sinking of the Titanic: Launching of the last lifeboats

 Bride heard the band playing as he left the radio cabin, which was by now awash, in the company of the other radio operator, Jack Phillips.
 He had fought a crewman who Bride thought was "a stoker, or someone from below decks", who had sneaked into the radio cabin and attempted to steal Phillips's lifebelt.
 Bride wrote later: "I did my duty.
 I hope I finished [the man].
 I don't know.
 We left him on the cabin floor of the radio room, and he was not moving."
-The two radio operators went in opposite directions, Phillips aft and Bride forward towards collapsible lifeboat B.
+The two radio operators went in opposite directions, Phillips aft and Bride forward towards collapsible lifeboat B. Phillips perished.

-Archibald Gracie was also heading aft, but as he made his way towards the stern he found his path blocked by "a mass of humanity several lines deep, covering the boat deck, facing us" – hundreds of steerage passengers, who had finally made it to the deck just as the last lifeboats departed.
+Gracie was also heading aft, but as he made his way towards the stern he found his path blocked by "a mass of humanity several lines deep, covering the boat deck, facing us" – hundreds of steerage passengers, who had finally made it to the deck just as the last lifeboats departed.
 He gave up on the idea of going aft and jumped into the water to get away from the crowd.

 Last minutes of sinking

 At about 02:15, Titanic's angle in the water began to increase rapidly as water poured into previously unflooded parts of the ship through deck hatches.
-Her suddenly increasing angle caused what one survivor called a "giant wave" to wash along the ship from the forward end of the boat deck, sweeping many people into the sea.
-The parties who were trying to launch collapsible boats A and B, including Sixth Officer Moody and Colonel Archibald Gracie, were swept away along with the two boats (boat B floated away upside-down with Harold Bride trapped underneath it, and boat A ended up partly flooded and with its canvas not raised).
-Bride and Gracie made it onto boat B, but Moody perished.
+Her suddenly increasing angle caused what one survivor called a "giant wave" to wash along the ship from the forward end of the boat deck, engulfing many people.
+The parties who were trying to launch collapsible boats A and B, including Sixth Officer Moody and Gracie, were swept away along with the two boats (boat B floated away upside-down with Bride trapped underneath it, and boat A ended up partly flooded and with its canvas not raised).
+Bride and Gracie survived on boat B, but Moody perished.